gem/oq-engine/doc/installing/development.md

 - CentOS 7
 - Scientific Linux 7

+Guidelines are provided for *macOS* too.

 This guide may work also on other Linux releases/distributions and with few adaptations on macOS.

 ## Prerequisites

 Knowledge of [Python](https://www.python.org/) (and its virtual environments), [git](https://git-scm.com/) and [software development](https://xkcd.com/844/) are required.

-Some software prerequisites are needed to build the development environment
+Some software prerequisites are needed to build the development environment.
+Python 2.7 is used in this guide, but Python 3.5 can be also used with few adaptations to the following commands.

 ### Ubuntu